fstrozzi/bioruby-grid/README.md

     -s, --split-number NUMBER        Number of input files (or group of files) to use per job.
 If all the files in a location need to be used for a single job, just specify 'all'
-    -p, --processes PROCESSES        Number of processes per job -c, --command-line COMMANDLINE   Command line to be executed -o, --output OUTPUT              Output folder
-    -r, --copy-to LOCATION           Copy the output once a job is terminated -e, --erease-output              Delete job output data when completed (useful to delete output temporary files on a computing node)
+    -p, --processes PROCESSES        Number of processes per job -c, --command-line COMMANDLINE   Command line to be executed -o, --output OUTPUT              Output folder.
+Needs a <output> placeholder in the command line -r, --copy-to LOCATION           Copy the output once a job is terminated -e, --erease-output              Delete job output data when completed (useful to delete output temporary files on a computing node)
     -a, --params PARAM1,PARAM2...
-List of parameters to use for sampling -d, --dry                        Dry run.
+List of parameters to use for testing.
+Needs a <param> placeholder in the command line -d, --dry                        Dry run.
 Just write the job scripts without sending them in queue (for debugging or testing)
     -t, --test                       Start the mapping only with the first group of reads (e.g. for testing parameters) -i, --input INPUT1,INPUT2...
 Location where to find input files (accepts wildcards).
-You can specify more than one input location, just provide a comma separated list
+Needs <input(1,2,3...> placeholder(s) in the command line
         --sep SEPARATOR              Input file separator [Default: , ] --keep-scripts               Keep all the running scripts created for all the jobs -h, --help                       Display this screen